-If you start observing this voice from the passenger seat, listening to it like it was an actual separate person behind the steering wheel on a very long road trip that you kind of regret saying yes to, you would most likely notice a few things:
+If you start observing this voice from the passenger seat, listening to it like it was an actual separate person behind the steering wheel (on a very long road trip that you kind of regret saying yes to), you would most likely notice a few things:

-- It has a lot of opinions, about you and others and the weather and the state of the world’
+- It has a lot of opinions, about you and others and the weather and the state of the world

 - It never shuts up

 - What it talks about doesn’t really seem important as long as it’s talking and expressing SOMETHING